AsmahanMuhammed/SUNotification-Wiki/README.md

-It is necessary to download WhatsApp and Telegramm app for it work "SUNotification" download link :
+It is necessary to download WhatsApp and Telegramm app for it work "Sunotification" download link :

 WhatsApp App : https://frappecloud.com/marketplace/apps/frappe_whatsapp